 Homely Italian food in a Bangkok context means navigating ingredient availability, local palates, and the expectations of a clientele that includes both Italian nationals and international diners with varying points of reference.
 The culinary tradition that Di Vino draws on is broadly central or northern Italian in spirit, the kind of cooking where pasta technique, olive oil quality, and the absence of over-complication matter more than spectacle.
 Bangkok has seen other European kitchens take strong positions in this direction, including Baan Tepa (Thai contemporary) and Gaa (Modern Indian) at the fine-dining end of European-influenced cooking.
 Di Vino operates at a different price point and with a different brief, but the underlying logic is similar: cook what you know, cook it consistently, and build a room that rewards return visits.

 Bangkok's Italian dining scene beyond the hotel tier is thinner than the city's overall restaurant density might suggest.
-The restaurants that occupy this space often rely on a core of regular customers who return weekly rather than seeking new tables.
+The restaurants that occupy this space often rely on a core of regular customers.
 That repeat-visit logic shapes the menu, the service style, and the relationship between the owner and the room.
 It is a model more common in European cities than in Southeast Asian capitals, and its presence in Thong Lo speaks to the neighbourhood's established expat base.

 Planning a Visit

 Di Vino sits in Thong Lo's Khlong Tan Nuea sub-district, reachable from BTS Thong Lo station with a short taxi or motorbike taxi ride into the soi network.
 Given the small and intimate format, booking ahead is advisable, particularly on Thursday through Saturday evenings when the broader Thong Lo entertainment corridor draws significant foot traffic.
 Roberto's presence at the bar means questions about the menu, wine choices, or dietary requirements are leading handled in person or at the point of reservation rather than through a third-party channel.
-No phone or website details are currently listed in the EP Club database, so approach via the venue directly when confirming a table.
+Confirm directly with the venue when booking a table.

 For those building a wider Bangkok itinerary, our full Bangkok restaurants guide covers the city's full range from street-level hawker operations to multi-Michelin rooms.
 The Bangkok hotels guide, bars guide, and experiences guide offer parallel coverage for the rest of the trip.
 If wine is a priority, the Bangkok wineries guide is a useful parallel read.
 Elsewhere in Thailand, strong regional options include PRU in Phuket, Aeeen in Chiang Mai, and AKKEE in Pak Kret.
 For a different kind of neighbourhood dining reference further afield, Nai Khlong Boat Noodles in Phra Nakhon Si Ayutthaya and Agave in Ubon Ratchathani offer useful contrast.
 Beyond Thailand, the owner-operator dining model has counterparts at institutions like Emeril's in New Orleans and, at a different scale, Le Bernardin in New York City.
 The Spa in Lamai Beach rounds out the regional picture for travellers moving south.